 Shopping in Medford:

-Meadow Glen - stores include Dick's Sporting Goods, Wegman's, Petco, Kohl's
+- Meadow Glen - stores include Dick's Sporting Goods, Wegman's, Petco, and Kohl's.

-The Shops at Station Landing - stores include Cold Stone Creamery, Kelly's Roast Beef, Five Guys, Starbucks
+- The Shops at Station Landing - stores include Cold Stone Creamery, Kelly's Roast Beef, Five Guys, and Starbucks.

-Fellsway Plaza - stores include Stop & Shop, Panera Bread, The Paper Store
+- Fellsway Plaza - stores include Stop & Shop, Panera Bread, and The Paper Store.

 Medford Schools: